 Can a NEMA 4 enclosure be upgraded to NEMA 4X?

-What’s the cost difference between NEMA ratings?
+What is the cost difference between common NEMA enclosure ratings?

 How do NEMA and IP ratings compare?